PhilParisi/ubloxGPS/README.md

 # ubloxGPS

+THIS REPOSITORY HAS MIGRATED TO [SONAR LOCALIZATION](https://github.com/PhilParisi/SonarLocalization) and IS NOT LONGER MAINTAINED.

 This repo is a testing ground for building a system that logs data from a ubloxGPS receiver.

 The approximate links in the chain are as follows: